Adeon18/CAS_prjct/README.md

 In file example.py there is a good example of most of the modules and functions usage.
 The file works really well with "The little prince" movie.
-To get good use of the package you should have a txt file with the book text and an srt file with the book adaptation subtitles.
+To get good use of the package you should have a txt file with the book text and an srt file with the book adaptation subtitles(https://subdl.com/ - a way to get free subtitles to most movies).
 Also you can buy a movie to get the max out of the package.
 Package uses nltk, python-vlc, srt, pandas python modules and a VLC Video Player.
-Be careful with srt module on windows, as it is a bit bugged.
+Be careful with srt module on Windows, as it is a bit bugged.
 If this information was not enough, check out each module for Google-style python documentation.